MustafaNabavi/Flutter-Whatsapp-UI/README.md

 # whats_app

-WhatsApp clone built with Flutter
+Whatsapp UI  built with Flutter;
+it is compatible and responsive with any type of Android and iOS devices.

 ## Getting Started